 Clopidogrel, a platelet P2Y12 receptor blocker (figure 1), is used with aspirin in patients who undergo coronary artery stenting or who have an acute coronary syndrome (ACS) to reduce the risk of subsequent cardiovascular events such as stent thrombosis or recurrent ACS.
-(See "Antiplatelet therapy for secondary prevention of stroke", section on 'Clopidogrel' and "Antiplatelet agents in acute non-ST elevation acute coronary syndromes", section on 'Clopidogrel' and "Antiplatelet agents in acute ST elevation myocardial infarction", section on 'Clopidogrel' and "Antiplatelet therapy after coronary artery stenting", section on 'Information for patients' and "Antithrombotic therapy for percutaneous coronary intervention: General use", section on 'P2Y12 receptor blockers'.)
+(See "Antiplatelet therapy for secondary prevention of stroke", section on 'Clopidogrel' and "Antiplatelet agents in acute non-ST elevation acute coronary syndromes", section on 'Clopidogrel' and "Antiplatelet therapy after coronary artery stenting", section on 'Information for patients' and "Antithrombotic therapy for percutaneous coronary intervention: General use", section on 'P2Y12 receptor blockers' and "Antiplatelet agents in acute ST elevation myocardial infarction", section on 'With primary PCI'.)

 However, adverse cardiovascular events occur despite recommended dual antiplatelet therapy and this has been attributed in part to variable pharmacodynamic efficacy of one or both agents.
 Patients with "high on-treatment platelet reactivity” (HPR) have been labeled as being nonresponsive, hyporesponsive, or resistant.
 Numerous observational studies have demonstrated a strong link between HPR and recurrent ischemic events in stented patients [1,2].
 Prospective evaluating personalized antiplatelet therapy based on platelet function testing has not demonstrated clinical benefit.